rdsea/HINC/index.md

 ---

-HINC implements the lowest layer of [the SINC Concept](http://sincconcept.github.io) by interfacing to different providers to obtain resource metadata and to control resources.
+HINC implements the lowest level of [the SINC Concept](http://sincconcept.github.io) by interfacing to different providers to obtain resource metadata and to control resources.
+HINC realizes the concept of Resource Slice Interoperability Hub (rsiHub) in the INTER-HINC subproject of INTER-IoT.
 In this view, HINC aims at supporting the slice concept by not only managing resources but also enabling the interoperability of resources.

 HINC work is initially supported by the [H2020 U-Test](www.u-test.eu) and currently is supported by the [H2020 Inter-IoT](http://www.inter-iot-project.eu/) through the subproject INTER-HINC.